Policy on access to equipment

 Please scroll down for the pricing policies

-In order to access the instruments all users must be registered with the RRC, and have an active RRC Account Number tied to a funding source (credit card, purchase order or, to get the UIC rate, a C-FOAPAL number).
+In order to access the instruments all users must have an active payment source (credit card, purchase order or, to get the UIC rate, a C-FOAPAL number).

 For the occasional User we are able to provide access on a service basis (assisted use), however it is recommended that investigators be trained how to use the instrumentation themselves.
 EMS staff are available to help prepare specimens for the instrumentation either as a service or to train the User.
 However, EMS reserves the right to refuse to take on work that we believe to be too time consuming, that will have a negative impact on other users or involves use of chemicals or techniques that are too hazardous.